API version: 2022-10-20

 and

-a JSON body equivalent to that previously used for POST
+a JSON body similar to that previously used for POST

 or get a 404 Not found